IMS94/chr247.com/readme.md

 - Within the project root directory,
     - Make sure the permissions for `storage` and `bootstrap/cache` are set to `776` (i.e writable by the web server) - (Windows users make sure the current user has full permissions to read and write on the folders `storage` and `bootstrap/cache`)
-    - Copy the `.env.example` file as `.env` (windows Users- do this using the command prompt).
+    - Copy the `.env.example` file as `.env` (windows Users- do this using the command prompt copy .env.example .env ).
 Its advisable to have a copy of this file before you do this.
     - Run `composer install` within the project root.
     - Run `php artisan key:generate` to generate application key.
         - This command will set a newly generated application key to `.env` file.